 All graduate degrees in Anthropology at William and Mary require full-time study.
-Parttime students will not be accepted.
+Part-time students will not be accepted.

-Degree Requirements for the Master of Arts with specializations in Historical Archaeology and Historical Anthropology
+Degree Requirements for the Master of Arts with specialization in Historical Archaeology

+(See general College requirements in the section entitled 'Graduate Regulations' in this catalog.)
 The Master of Arts program is designed to train students for proficiency in the general field of Anthropology with a specialization in Historical Archaeology.
 Students in the terminal M.A. program do not receive funding from the Department of Anthropology.
 For information on other sources of financial aid, M.A. students should contact the Office of Financial Aid of the College of William and Mary.